 Robin is a Chartered Civil and Structural Engineer, currently based in Hong Kong, and travelling around the globe to lend his expertise to AECOM projects.
-He has pioneered construction engineering to enhance the stability and safety of bridges, and his stamp is on many of the world’s longest cable-stayed bridges including Aberfeldy Bridge, the world’s first all fibre-reinforced composite cable-stayed bridge; Taizhou Bridge in PRC which is the world’s first three-pylon, two-main span continuous suspension bridge and designed for ecological preservation; and Kap Shui Mun Bridge in Hong Kong, the world’s longest two-level road-rail cable-stayed bridge.
+He has pioneered construction engineering to enhance the stability and safety of bridges, and his stamp is on many of the world’s longest cable-stayed bridges including the Sutong and Stonecutters Bridge with main span exceeding one kilometer, the Aberfeldy Bridge, the world’s first all fibre-reinforced composite cable-stayed bridge; Taizhou Bridge in PRC which is the world’s first three-pylon, two-main span continuous suspension bridge and designed for ecological preservation; and Kap Shui Mun Bridge in Hong Kong, the world’s longest two-level road-rail cable-stayed bridge upon its completion.

 His CBE award follows a string of accolades such as being named British Consultant of the Year in 1997, winner of a Nova Award for Innovation in 2014, and the Gold Medal Achievement Award for pioneering innovations in bridge engineering in 2015 from the Institution of Engineering and Technology (IET).